Effective source for second-order self-force calculations: quasicircular orbits in Schwarzschild spacetime: Second-order Ricci tensor

 To address this problem, we follow the method developed in Ref.~\cite{Miller:2016hjv} and introduce a worldtube around $r=r_0$.
 Inside the worldtube we use the split of the first-order metric perturbation into puncture and residual pieces, $h^1 = h^{\calP1} + h^{\calR1}$, to split the second-order Ricci tensor into a sum of four terms:

 Note that this is an exact equality, not an approximation.
-We refer to the terms on the right as the RR, SR, RS, and SS terms, respectively.
+Here, we mimic the naming convention in the puncture, Eq.~\eqref{eq:hS2_sc}, by referring to the terms on the right as the RR (regular times regular), SR (singular times regular), RS (regular times singular), and SS (singular times singular) terms, respectively.
 Also note that while the second-order Ricci tensor was defined to be symmetric in its two arguments in some papers (e.g., ~\cite{Pound:2015fma}), the concrete expressions used in \textsc{SecondOrderRicci} have not been symmetrized, leading to different expressions for the RS and SR pieces.